eliasdoerig/to-otf/README.md

 ![Image of application icon](/assets/icon.png "application icon")

-# TTF to OTF
+# toOTF

-«TTF to OTF» is a simple macOS application to convert TrueType (.ttf) fonts to OpenType (.otf) fonts.
+«to OTF» is a simple macOS application to convert «Type 1» fonts to OpenType (.otf) fonts.

 ## Installation